alexandrehassan/RiskProject/README.md

 **THE JAR FILE IS COMPILED AND MUST BE RUN IN JAVA 15**

-The deliverables for Milestone 3 include an executable JAR file with source files included, JUnit tests for game scenarios, 4 sample XML maps, 2 sample saved games, a UML class diagram, 6 UML sequence diagrams,and a document that describes the data structures that were used in this implementation, as well as the changes made from the last Milestone, and this READMe.
-The UML class diagram shows the relationships between the classes, while the sequence diagrams demonstrate important events such as; saving a game, loading a game, loading a custom map, an AI Player turn, AI reinforcements, and an AI Player attack
+The deliverables for Milestone 3 include an executable JAR file with source files included, JUnit tests for game scenarios, 4 sample XML maps, 2 sample saved games, a UML class diagram, 5 UML sequence diagrams,and a document that describes the data structures that were used in this implementation, as well as the changes made from the last Milestone, and this READMe.
+The UML class diagram shows the relationships between the classes, while the sequence diagrams demonstrate important events such as; saving a game, loading a game, an AI Player turn, AI reinforcements, and an AI Player attack

 #### User Manual
 - To start game click game menu bar item and click start game